GP-GAN: Towards Realistic High-Resolution Image Blending: Introduction

 \section{Introduction}

-A human receives and expresses information mostly in the visual forms, such as drawing paintings, making sculptures, and taking photos.
-Technologies such as the Internet make it so much easier to obtain a photo than before.
-However, visual communication still requires talents.
-For example, the photos edited by expert Photoshop users remain far better than the ones from the newcomers.
-We would like to address the problem of high-resolution image blending, which plays a key role in many applications, from modifying the visual communication content to automatic photo editing.
-Particularly, we aim at generating high-resolution and realistic images given the composited copy-and-paste ones.
-The solution developed from this paper would help to bridge the talented gap between the expert Photoshop users and the beginners.
-This problem is challenging because most users would often have high expectation on the quality of the generated images.
-As shown in Figure~\ref{fig:intro}, users insert an object in the background image (See Figure~\ref{fig:intro_a}, the inserted object is circled out by red lines) and want to make this composited copy-and-paste image more realistic.
-If the algorithm produces result like (b) or (c), users will give up to use the solution after their first few tries.
+Technologies such as PhotoShop make it much easier to edit an image than before.
+However, image editing still requires talents.
+For example, photos composited by expert users remain far better than the ones from newcomers.
+As the camera technologies improve, the high-resolution image makes photo editing becomes even more challenging.
+We want to bridge the talent gap between expert users and beginners on image editing.
+Mainly, we aim at addressing the problem of high-resolution image blending, which focuses on generating realistic high-resolution images given the composite ones.
+As shown in Figure~\ref{fig:intro}, users insert an object in the background image (Figure~\ref{fig:intro_a}) and want to make it more realistic.
+Most users would often have high expectation on the quality of the generated images.
+If the algorithm produces images like Figure~\ref{fig:intro_b} or \ref{fig:intro_c}, users will give up the solution after their first few tries.

+To generate well-blended images, Perez \etal, Tanaka \etal, and Szeliski \etal~\cite{perez2003poisson,tanaka2012seamless,szeliski2011fast} propose the classic gradient-based methods, which enable a smooth transition and reduce the color/illumination differences between foreground and background.
+Among these solutions, Poisson image editing~\cite{perez2003poisson} is the most widely used method, which firstly produces a gradient vector field based on the gradients of the composite image and then recovers the blended image from this gradient vector field by addressing a Poisson equation.
+Such methods are good at generating high-resolution results with rich details and textures.
+However, the generated images tend to be unrealistic, which contain various kinds of artifacts.
+Because the traditional gradient-based methods usually have strong assumptions about the distribution of realistic images based on human priors.